Platyceps karelini

-Platyceps karelini is a species of snake in the family Colubridae.
+Platyceps karelini, also known commonly as the spotted desert racer, is a species of snake in the subfamily Colubrinae of the family Colubridae.
 The species is endemic to Asia.

 Geographic range

-P. karelini is found in Afghanistan, Iran, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+Platyceps karelini is found in Afghanistan, Iran, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.

+Habitat

+Platyceps karelini is found in a variety of habitats, including shrubland, grassland, rocky areas, and dessert, at elevations of 1,600–2,000 m.

 Description

-P. karelini exhibits sexual dimorphism, with females being larger than males.
+Platyceps karelini exhibits sexual dimorphism, with females being larger than males.
 Females may attain a total length of 94 cm, including a tail 23 cm long.
 Males may attain a total length of 83.5 cm, with a tail 22.5 cm long.

 Dorsally, it is pale gray or tan, with a series of black crossbars, which are narrower than the spaces between them.
 Some individuals lack the crossbars, and instead have an orange vertebral stripe.
 Ventrally, it is whitish, pinkish, or yellowish.